Information on Jojoba oil (Simmondsia chinensis)

-In reality jojoba oil is not an oil but a liquid wax, and is pronounced “ho-ho-ba” and became important in the 1970s when whaling was banned, since it has almost the same properties as the oil obtained from the sperm whale.
+In reality, jojoba oil is not an oil but a liquid wax, and is pronounced “ho-ho-ba”.
+It became important in the 1970s when whaling was banned, since it has almost the same properties as the oil obtained from the sperm whale.

-Since Jojoba Golden Oil is composed of wax esters, it is an extremely stable substance and does not easily deteriorate and the structure closely resembles that of your own skin sebum, making it an excellent moisturizer and ideal for all skin types.
+Since Jojoba Golden Oil is composed of wax esters, it is an extremely stable substance and does not easily deteriorate.
+The structure closely resembles that of your own skin sebum, making it an excellent moisturizer and ideal for all skin types.

 When used as a massage medium, Jojoba acts as an emulsifier with the skin’s natural sebum and gently unclogs the pores and lifts grime and imbedded impurities.

-Jajoba contains myristic acid which also has anti-inflammatory actions and since it has a similar in composition to that of the skin’s own oils, it is quickly absorbed and is excellent for dry and mature skins as well as inflamed conditions.
+Jojoba contains myristic acid, which also has anti-inflammatory actions, and since it has a similar in composition to that of the skin’s own oils, it is quickly absorbed and is excellent for dry and mature skins as well as inflamed conditions.

-If a good nourishing ingredient is needed for hair care, jojoba oil is also sometimes added to commercial hair care products, but due to the cost of jojoba, the quantities so included are low.
+If a good nourishing ingredient is ideal when used for hair care, jojoba oil is also sometimes added to commercial hair care products, but due to the cost of jojoba, quantities included are low.

 Jojoba can in most cases be used on acne skin without any problems as it helps to control acne, it is also an antioxidant – so the oil does not become rancid and can prevent rancidity in other oils.
 It can be used pure in massage, or can be mixed with other carrier oils.